poare/lqcd/notes.md

   \begin{pmatrix}\mathcal O_{R, q} \\ \mathcal O_{R, g} \end{pmatrix} = \begin{pmatrix} Z_{qq} & Z_{qg} \\ Z_{gq} & Z_{gg}\end{pmatrix}\begin{pmatrix} \mathcal O_{latt, q} \\
   \mathcal O_{\latt, g}\end{pmatrix}
 $$
 - If I can before server shuts down, try to figure out how to run with momentum and generate a dispersion curve.

+Meeting with Phiala 2/3:
+- Try to run the pion dispersion on code in the gluon form factors paper.
+Don't run on all configurations, just need around 20ish (maybe do 50ish?).
+These are the ensembles at /data/d10b/ensembles/isoClover/cl21_32_96_b6p1_m0p2800_m0p2450_mn3-ec/cfgs/0.
+Should look like Figure 2a in the paper.
+Do the lime files with ec-0 in the name, there are 48 of them.
+  - Definitely something weird going on, but might just be artifacts of a smaller lattice size-- Phiala says it looks decent
+  - Will need to restore the units, there's a value of a (lattice spacing) in the paper to use.
+- After that start thinking about how to do renormalization of the quark operators
+  - Start looking into gluon gauge-fixed propagators.
+See how to calculate them, maybe try to calculate a few by myself, and see what they're supposed to look like.